Scottle-Hu/news-analyse-1.0/README.md

 # news-analyse-1.0
-version 1.0 of news analyse system
+version 1.0 of news analyse system, version 2.0 will be a distributed system

 - main function
   - catch news data from web periodcally